LoadedNachos/uds-docs/src/content/docs/tutorials/add-package-to-bundle.md

 You may wish to always deploy your application as a fully integrated [UDS Package](https://uds.defenseunicorns.com/structure/packages/).
 In this section, we will cover adding the `podinfo-package.yaml` to the sample UDS Bundle that we created in the first turorial.

+### Prerequisites
+This guide assumes that you created the UDS `Package` Custom Resource in the previous tutorial.

 ### Adding Package Manifest to Podinfo

 Within the `zarf.yaml` file that exists in the `package` directory, modify the `podinfo` component to reference the manifest created in the previous tutorial:'